Little cake in there during the top-of-the-hour break, a vegan cake.

 Well, these people have figured it out.

-Now, not everybody uh endorses the idea of uh and by the way, guess who's courting these day laborers?
+And by the way, guess who's courting these day laborers?

-It's the AFL CIO.
+It's the AFL-CIO.

-The AFL CIO is courting day laborers.
+The AFL-CIO is courting day laborers.

-A few weeks ago, a delegation of senior federation officials flew all the way out to LA to meet with Pablo Alvarado and his team of organizers.
+A few weeks ago, a delegation of senior Federation officials flew all the way out to L.A. to meet with Pablo Alvarado and his team of organizers.

-They made the one-hour trip from uh downtown to Agora Hills for a close look at the impact of the network's organizing efforts.
+They made the one-hour trip from downtown to Agora Hills for a close look at the impact of the network's organizing efforts.

 But not everybody endorses the idea of allowing undocumented day laborers to hook up with the mainstream labor movement.

-Sometimes this stuff works itself out on its own.
+You know, if you're just patient, sometimes this stuff works itself out on its own.

 They're so desperate for new members at the unions that they're selling out to the aliens.

-What they won't get hired?
+Then this, they won't get hired?

-What if they if they if they won't well, that's the point, Snerdley?
+What if they if they won't?

 Of course it's the point that they won't get hired.

-They're not when McCain and these guys talk about how they're the backbone of America, that's not and they hear this.
+They're not, when McCain and these guys talk about how they're the backbone of America, that's not, and they hear this.

 They go home.

-They don't stay, or else they take the work for dirt cheap.
+Or else they take the work for dirt cheap.

-I find it funny when a bunch of people that are purposefully prevaricating and misleading everybody about how much they are loved and how much they're respected.
+I just, I just, look, I find it funny when a bunch of people that are purposely prevaricating and misleading everybody about how much they are loved and how much they are respected, when that group that's being lied to finds out about it, then there is hell to pay.

 And then you say, well, I'm pretty valuable.

-I don't want four bucks an hour, I want ten.
+I don't want four bucks an hour.

-What are you gonna do?
+What are you going to do?

 But you told me I was the backbone of America.